mattbasta/client-performance-handbook/manuscript/08-Conclusion.md

 - **Issue 312327:** This issue causes subresource requests not to be used when an asset is requested in a document.
 This prevents subresource requests from being useful. http://crbug.com/312327

+### Internet Explorer

+Note that IE does not have a public issue tracker.
+The following are tickets that have been filed against third party issue trackers documenting bugs in Internet Explorer.

+- `readystatechange` exhibits incorrect behavior surrounding `document.readyState === 'interactive'` http://bugs.jquery.com/ticket/12282

 ## Mentioned Tools

 - CSS sprite tool: Spritegen - http://spritegen.website-performance.org/